 After you’ve had a successful day of ice fishing, it’s important to practice responsible catch and release to guarantee the health and sustainability of bluegill populations.
 One effective way to minimize harm is by using barbless hooks.
 These hooks make it easier to release the fish without causing significant injury.
 When you catch a bluegill, handle it gently.
 Avoid squeezing the fish, as this can cause internal damage.

-Before touching bluegill, wet your hands to protect its slime coat, which is essential for its health.
-Once you’ve safely removed the hook, release the bluegill back into the water quickly.
+Before touching a bluegill, wet your hands to protect its slime coat, which is essential for its health.
+Once safely removed, the hook is quickly released back into the water.
 The less time the fish spends out of the water, the better its chances of survival.
-Another important tip is to avoid fishing in areas with high bluegill mortality rates, as these environments can hinder successful catch and release practices.
+Another important tip is to avoid fishing in areas with high mortality rates, as these environments can hinder successful catch-and-release practices.

 Here’s a quick reference table to summarize: